 Stellenbosch South Africa Travel Guide

-For reliable and convenient ride-sharing services.
+For dependable and convenient ride-sharing services.
 Install and set up your accounts before you arrive.

 For navigation, directions, and traffic updates.
-Download offline maps for areas where internet access might be spotty.
+Download offline maps for locations where internet access might be spotty.

 For quick language translation.
 Download Afrikaans and Xhosa language packs for offline use.

-A popular mobile payment app in South Africa, helpful for some local businesses and markets.
+A popular mobile payment app in South Africa, helpful in some cases local businesses and markets.

 For making restaurant reservations, especially for popular eateries.